dentarg/auth0-blog/_posts/2017-03-08-why-identity-matters-for-innovation-labs.markdown

 ## What are Innovation Labs?

 **Innovation labs** are initiatives designed to promote and grow innovative thinking, services, and products.
 There are many ways that businesses approach the promotion of innovation, including forming strategic units or simply providing avenues for workers to network and collaborate.
-Some examples of corporate innovation labs include [Research at Google](https://research.google.com/), [Microsoft Research Lab](https://www.microsoft.com/en-us/research/), [Oracle Labs](https://labs.oracle.com/pls/apex/f?p=labs:15:0), [and more](https://www.cbinsights.com/blog/corporate-innovation-labs/).
+Some examples of corporate innovation labs include [Research at Google](https://research.google.com/), [Microsoft Research Lab](https://www.microsoft.com/en-us/research/), [Oracle Labs](https://labs.oracle.com/pls/apex/f?p=labs:15:0), [iLab at Harvard](https://i-lab.harvard.edu/), [and more](https://www.cbinsights.com/blog/corporate-innovation-labs/).

 Innovation labs may have several aims, including but not limited to: